-He was serving in the West Indies as early as 1731, was commissioned lieutenant on 30 November 1740, and promoted commander on 6 September 1747.
-He had the brig Kingfisher 10 from August of that year, and retained her until appointed to the sloop Falcon 10 in June 1752.
-With this vessel he went out to Africa and then Jamaica with the Assistance 50, Captain George Stepney, and following the latter’s death in May1753 he was posted captain of the Assistance with seniority from 27 December 1753, having brought her home to pay her off.
-In August 1754 he commissioned the Gosport 44, going out to Africa in November before returning via the West Indies, and in 1756 he was employed in convoy duty.
+Edwards was serving in the West Indies as early as 1731, was commissioned lieutenant on 30 November 1740, and promoted commander on 6 September 1747.
+He had the brig Kingfisher 10 from August of that year, being present in Scottish waters in the spring of 1749 before taking a Guernsey smuggler into Weymouth that October, and he retained her until appointed to the sloop Falcon 10 in June 1752.
+With this vessel he went out to Africa and then Jamaica with the Assistance 50, Captain George Stepney, and following the latter s death in May1753 he was posted captain of the Assistance with seniority from 27 December 1753, having brought her home to pay her off. .

-From the summer of 1757 he was the governor and commander-in-chief at Newfoundland before relinquishing the post after the customary three year tenure.
-He enjoyed the command of the Belliqueux 64 from 1760, serving in the Leeward Islands until the latter part of 1761, and thereafter in the Mediterranean before being paid off in August 1763.
+In August 1754 he commissioned the Gosport 44, going out to Africa in November before returning via the West Indies, and following the outbreak of the Seven Years War in 1756 he was employed in convoy duty, as he was in May 1758 when he took a convoy out to Newfoundland.
+He next enjoyed the command of the Belliqueux 64 from the spring of 1760, serving in the Leeward Islands until the latter part of 1761, and thereafter in the Mediterranean before being paid off in August 1763.

 Edwards married Julia Pike of Carbonear, Newfoundland and had issue two daughters.

 He was described as a good natured man who went by the name of Toby Edwards.
 Somewhat eccentric and amusing, he had few social graces and believed that seamen were superior beings to all others.
 During the American Revolutionary War he was termed the Friend to the Rights of Humanity by American merchants for his immediate return of prisoners without awaiting an exchange.